 It is a privilege to work with such a special community of patients and caregivers.
 When you are traveling on this lifelong journey together and striving toward a common goal, you have the opportunity to develop incredible relationships.

 Dr. Clar is one of the most highly trained neurologists in the country for the treatment of movement disorders.
 After completing her residency at Georgetown University, she completed a two-year movement disorders fellowship at Mount Sinai Beth Israel Medical Center, where she obtained subspecialty training in deep brain stimulation.
-She treats all types of movement disorders, including Parkinson’s disease, atypical parkinsonism, ataxia, dystonia, spasmodic torticollis, essential tremor, hemifacial spasm, blepharospasm and vocal/motor tics.
+She treats all types of movement disorders, including Parkinson’s disease, atypical parkinsonism, ataxia, dystonia, spasmodic torticollis, essential tremor, hemifacial spasm, and blepharospasm.

 Dr. Clar views her relationship with patients as a partnership, and she is dedicated to serving as an advocate for them.
 From working with insurance companies to ensure her patients’ medications are covered, to researching and monitoring the newest treatment options available, she ensures each patient receives the best care possible.